Amar1925/Deployment-Strategies-of-Cloud/README.md

 Examples include:

 - Hosting a website on AWS EC2 instance or hosting web application on ec2 using the public IP provided by amazon.
+  - In this we will first create AWS account and launch ec2 instance to host web app, we will use amazon RDS for database management, amazon s3 for storage of files, Configure IAM roles and security groups for access control and use docker for deploying the application directly on the EC2 instance.

 - Using Google Cloud Storage for storing backup data.